bigcalm/minecraft-curse-modpack-downloader/README.md

+# Abandond

+This project was to scratch an itch some years ago.

+If you find the code interesting, great!
+However I recommend using other utilities to download modpacks from curse.

+Infact, MultiMC will do it all itself.
+Had I realised sooner, this project wouldn't have been written.

+Good luck in all future endevors :)

+---

 # Minecraft Curse Modpack Downloader

 A simple system, written in PHP, that will take a modpack `manifest.json` file and download each listed mod from the Curse Forge, then copy over the override files specific to the ModPack.